Head of U.S. government financial agency to resign

 A full-time replacement would need to be nominated by Trump and confirmed by the Senate.

-The agency, created as part of the 2010 Dodd-Frank financial reform law, was charged to gather data and analyze trends across financial markets, in an effort to help sniff out looming threats before they threaten the economy.
-Housed within the Treasury Department, it lends its expertise to regulators charged with guarding against such sweeping risks.
+The agency, created as part of the 2010 Dodd-Frank financial reform law, was charged with gathering data and analyzing trends across financial markets, in an effort to help sniff out looming threats before they jeopardize the economy.
+Housed within the Treasury Department, it lends its expertise to regulators tasked with guarding against such sweeping risks.

 But the agency has come under pressure from Republicans, who have argued it is redundant and should not be allowed to compel financial institutions to hand over data for analysis.
 A sweeping rewrite of financial rules passed by the House earlier would have eliminated the agency, but it is not expected to pass the Senate and become law.